 The MIPI Audio Working Group, formerly the Low Speed Multipoint Link (LML) WG, was formed in 2004.
 It is chartered to define and maintain low-speed audio, data and embedded control interfaces for simple audio peripherals, intelligent audio peripherals, and larger audio chips.
-Other primary objectives include improving available bandwidth, offering a low EMI interface, enabling best-effort data traffic for non-audio devices that have limited bandwidth requirements, enabling longer reach digital audio interconnects and external connector support, and defining interfaces that support higher bandwidth, lower-power operation and lower gate count for current and future market needs.
+Other primary objectives include improving available bandwidth, offering a low EMI interface, enabling best-effort data traffic for non-audio devices that have limited bandwidth requirements, enabling longer reach digital audio interconnects and defining interfaces that support higher bandwidth, lower-power operation and lower gate count for current and future market needs.
 The group facilitates transition to its specifications by providing backward compatibility to available standards wherever possible.
 The specifications are designed for use both in mobile and mobile-influenced devices.

 The WG was formed to develop a common solution that would for the first time integrate multiple devices on an interface combining control and audio, encourage convergence in the industry, and foster simplified system architectures through reduced pin count, improved audio performance, and overall system cost reduction.